Why does the “online” marketer have to do something different from the “other” marketers at the beginning of a new year?

 the seeds of holiday regret are planted in February procrastination.

 Don’t worry.
-We’ve prepared a list of seven things you should do now at the beginning of 2015.
+We’ve prepared a list of seven things you should do now at the beginning of the new year.

 Resolve to optimize the website before the next holidays